Cataloguing Hugging Face Models to Software Engineering Activities: Automation and Findings: Introduction

-Our main contributions are as follows. \begin{itemize} \item[(a)] An automated classification framework that accesses the HF API, processes, filters, and classifies PTMs according to the full SDLC. \item[(b)] An extensive analysis of SE PTMs, covering their evolution, task distribution, model reuse, and reported attributes. \item[(c)] A validated, publicly available dataset of 2,205 SE PTMs. \end{itemize}
+\begin{itemize} \item[(a)] An automated cataloguing framework that retrieves, processes, and validates PTMs from the HF API, classifying each according to the full SDLC. \item[(b)] An analysis of SE PTMs, covering their distribution across SE activities and tasks, cross-activity reuse, and their key attributes, including temporal evolution, base models, benchmarks, training datasets, and licenses. \item[(c)] A validated, publicly available dataset of 2,205 SE PTMs as of March 2025. \end{itemize}

-Our results offer several insights of particular relevance to the ASE community.
-While the number of SE PTMs in HF has grown significantly in the past few years, we find that they are heavily concentrated on the mid to late stages of the SDLC.
-By providing a reproducible, SDLC-aligned classification of PTMs, our work supports ASE researchers and practitioners by automating the identification and selection of the most appropriate PTMs for specific tasks.
-This automation reduces manual effort, improves consistency in benchmarking, and accelerates the adoption of ML-driven tools within ASE workflows, ultimately fostering more effective and targeted automation across the SDLC
+Our results offer several key insights.
+By providing an SDLC-aligned catalogue of PTMs, our work supports researchers and practitioners by automating the identification and selection of the most appropriate PTMs for specific tasks.
+This automation reduces manual effort, improves consistency in benchmarking, and accelerates the adoption of ML-driven tools within SE workflows, ultimately fostering more effective and targeted automation across the SDLC.
+In addition, our analysis uncovered that the number of SE PTMs in HF has grown significantly in the past few years, being heavily concentrated on the mid to late stages of the SDLC.

 This article is structured as follows.
-Section~\ref{sec:related_work} reviews related work on PTMs and their application in SE; Section~\ref{sec:methodology} describes the methodology used to classify PTMs hosted on HF; Section~\ref{sec:results} presents the main results and analysis; Section~\ref{sec:discussions_limitations} discusses the findings and explores implications; Section~\ref{sec:threats} identifies threats to validity; and Section~\ref{sec:conclusion} concludes the article and suggests future research directions.
+Section~\ref{sec:related_work} reviews related work on PTMs and their application in SE.
+Section~\ref{sec:methodology} describes the methodology used to catalogue PTMs hosted on HF.
+Section~\ref{sec:results} presents the main results and analysis.
+Section~\ref{sec:discussions_limitations} discusses the findings and explores implications.
+Section~\ref{sec:threats} identifies threats to validity; and Section~\ref{sec:conclusion} concludes the article and suggests future research directions.